 Treatment may also be possible for people who have already developed symptoms from GBCA exposure.
 The specific causes of symptoms - often thought to be fibrotic and/or neurological - are currently not well-understood, however gadolinium is a known toxin.
 Therefore it is logical to remove as much gadolinium as possible from the body via chelation, provided it can be done safely.

-HOPO 14-1 and all related compounds described on this site are STRICTLY INVESTIGATIONAL and have not been shown to be safe OR effective in any clinical trials.
+HOPO-101 and all related products described on this site are STRICTLY INVESTIGATIONAL and have not been shown to be safe OR effective in any clinical trials.
 The statements made herein are based solely on studies carried out in animals and reflect the best good faith scientific assessment of the company and its management and scientific personnel.
-None of these statements have been evaluated by the FDA, and HOPO 14-1 is not FDA-approved for any use or indication.
+None of these statements have been evaluated by the FDA, and HOPO-101 is not FDA-approved for any use or indication.
 Additional studies are necessary before any definitive conclusions can be made.